 Kubota Garden tours and plant sales

-Find these events on our garden calendar below or visit the Kubota Garden event calendar.
+Find these events on our garden calendar below or visit the Event calendar – Kubota Garden Foundation.

-- Self-Guided Tours are available anytime during garden open hours.
+- Free self-guided tours are available anytime during garden open hours.
 Download a Kubota garden map or pick one up in the birdhouse-like structure near the kiosk.
 There are many trails through the Garden and all are open to the public.
 The map shows which paths have easier terrain and which are more challenging.

-- (Currently CLOSED) Free guided tours at Kubota Garden in Seattle are offered year-round on the fourth Saturday of the month at 10AM, guided by a knowledgeable Kubota Garden Foundation docent.
+- Free guided tours at Kubota Garden in Seattle are offered year-round on the fourth Saturday of the month at 10AM, guided by a knowledgeable Kubota Garden Foundation docent.
 Garden tours leave from the parking lot.
-More info: http://www.kubotagarden.org/
+Reservations required.

-- (TBA) Spring Plant Sale at Kubota Garden in Seattle features trees, shrubs, perennials and surprises.
+- Spring Plant Sale at Kubota Garden in Seattle features trees, shrubs, perennials and surprises.

-- (TBA) Fall Plant Sale at Kubota Garden in Seattle features trees, shrubs, perennials and surprises.
+- Fall Plant Sale at Kubota Garden in Seattle features trees, shrubs, perennials and surprises.

-(Currently CLOSED) UW Biology Greenhouse, Life Sciences Bldg, 4000 15th Ave NE, Seattle, WA 98195.
+UW Biology Greenhouse, Life Sciences Building, 3747 W Stevens Way NE, Seattle, WA 98195.
 For more than 67 years, the Biology Greenhouse at the University of Washington has played a vital role in research and teaching.
 Whether focusing on plant-pollinator interactions, paleoclimatology, or other biological questions, the teaching collection has enhanced and inspired UW biological research.
 Over time the collection has grown to encompass approximately 1% of the world’s diversity of plants.
+Open to the public limited hours for casual browsing of collection rooms and for group tours by arrangment.
+Check their website for more information.

 Seattle Kubota Garden – DepositPhotos.com